 Samsung took quite a hit to its reputation back in 2016 when its popular Note 7 smartphones were notoriously catching fire and even exploding.
 The incidents began within weeks of the phone’s launch, and caused Samsung to quit producing the phone and subsequently lost the company $26 billion in value in the stock market.

 The issue was caused by faulty batteries and resulted in Samsung recalling 2.5 million phones, including 1 million in the U.S. – the largest smartphone recall in history.
 Some may say that a crisis of this level would wreak irreparable havoc on Samsung’s reputation.
+Many expected product defect lawyer groups to never stop chasing the company after this.
 Although it’s been a long road, Samsung’s crisis response shows that, if handled correctly, it is possible to move past a reputational crisis.

 So, what did Samsung do to enable the company to rebuild its reputation capital and rebound its sales?
 The team communicated with customers and maintained a high degree of transparency throughout the ordeal.
 It successfully recalled the phones off the market and replaced them.